Paul Gascoigne: Early life

 Gascoigne developed an addiction to gaming machines, frequently spending all his money on them, and also began shoplifting to fund his addiction.
 He experienced further tragedy when a friend, whom he had encouraged to join Newcastle United from Middlesbrough, died whilst he was working for Gascoigne's uncle on a building site.

 Brian Tinnion met Gascoigne for the first time at 14 when Tinnion signed for Dunston Juniors, another side Gascoigne played for.
 Tinnion explained that though Gascoigne eventually became the stand out, by the age of 15, most felt that Ian Bogie would be the top player out of this particular Newcastle youth set up.
-Gascoigne decided to provide financially for his family as he saw professional football as a way of earning more money than the rest of the family were capable of.
+Gascoigne decided to provide financially for his family, and saw professional football as a way of earning more money than the rest of the family combined.
 He enjoyed football and later wrote that "I didn't have twitches or worry about death when I was playing football".
 He was signed on as an apprentice at Newcastle on his 16th birthday.

 He was usually overweight whilst signed to the Newcastle youth side.
 Jack Charlton, the Newcastle manager, claimed Gascoigne was "a bit chubby" and looked anything but a footballer.
 Gascoigne ate Mars bars and other junk food.
 Charlton was not overly concerned as he believed this weight would give Gascoigne extra strength on the football pitch and did not seem to slow him down.
 He also noted that Gascoigne showed early signs of being gaffe-prone and a prankster.
 Charlton warned Gascoigne about his junk food diet and gave him two weeks to lose the extra weight.
 Gascoigne then trained for ten days wrapped in a black bag.